Chrishnguyen20/-SYSC-3303-Project-Group-5/src/README.txt

 JUnit testing:
 This program comes with a JUnit package for quick and seamless testing.
 To execute the tests, first you must successfully run the program once (see Instructions).
 Then simply right click the "ElevatorSystemTest.java" file in Eclipse and run the program as a  JUnit test.
-There are a total of 31 tests which are all documented in the source code via comments.
+There are a total of 39 tests which are all documented in the source code via comments.

 Breakdown or responsibilities:
-- Billal:  the JUnit testing + UDP communication
+- Billal:  the JUnit testing + timing
-- Minh:  smart scheduler
+- Minh:  smart scheduler + implementation for multiple elevators
-- Leo:    design documentations
+- Leo:    Timing + documentation
 - Chris:  design documentations

 Distance between floor is 4 meters.